dvajs/dva/docs/guide/develop-complex-spa.md

 - Cover some original things
 - Create something dynamically based on criteria

-Notice that each model in dva is actually a normal JavaScript object, including
+Notice that each model in dva is actually a normal JavaScript object, with

 - namespace
 - state